stentorium/stentor/api/reviews/stentor-utils.api.md

 // @public
 export function isComparable(potential: any): potential is Comparable;

-// Warning: (ae-missing-release-tag) "isDateTime" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
-export function isDateTime(item: DateTime | DateTimeRange): item is DateTime;
+export function isDateTime(slotValue: RequestSlotValues): slotValue is DateTime;

-// Warning: (ae-missing-release-tag) "isDateTimeRange" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
-export function isDateTimeRange(item: DateTime | DateTimeRange): item is DateTimeRange;
+export function isDateTimeRange(slotValue: RequestSlotValues): slotValue is DateTimeRange;

 // Warning: (ae-missing-release-tag) "isDateTimeRangeString" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //